dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### Old behavior

-Entity type was not mapped to a table by default when used as a return type of a TVF configured with <xref:Microsoft.EntityFrameworkCore.RelationalModelBuilderExtensions.HasDbFunction%2A>.
+An entity type was not mapped to a table by default when used as a return type of a TVF configured with <xref:Microsoft.EntityFrameworkCore.RelationalModelBuilderExtensions.HasDbFunction%2A>.

 #### New behavior